66th Rescue Squadron: History

 The 66th flew search and rescue, aeromedical evacuation, and disaster relief from 1952 to 1958 and since 1991.
 The squadron deployed to Southwest Asia to ensure Iraq’s compliance with United Nations treaty terms from, January–July 1993.

-The squadron has been plagued by aviation accidents in recent years.
-Twelve USAF Airmen were killed when two HH-60G Pavehawk helicopters, call signs Jolly 38 and Jolly 39, were involved in a mid-air collision on 3 September 1998 over the Nevada Test and Training Range during a routine night training exercise.
+The squadron was plagued by aviation accidents in recent years.
+Twelve USAF airmen were killed when two HH-60G Pavehawk helicopters, call signs Jolly 38 and Jolly 39, were involved in a mid-air collision on 3 September 1998 over the Nevada Test and Training Range during a routine night training exercise.
 An investigation of the crash cited inadequate training, and constant combat deployments without adequate rest, as contributing factors.

 The unit was in Afghanistan in the summer of 2010.
 Media reported four aircrew deaths in June when a Pave Hawk helicopter was shot down during a rescue mission on 9 June.
 Flight engineer David Smith was lost on impact.
 On 2 July a fifth death was added to the list of four when Captain David Wisniewski died from injuries received in the 9 June crash.
 Captain Wisniewski is credited with saving more than 240 soldiers during his seven tours of duty in Iraq and Afghanistan, 40 of which were saved in his final rescue mission in June.
 The only two survivors Captain Anthony Simone and Master Sergeant Christopher Aguilera are still in recovery as of 25 September 2010.

 The squadron was inactivated on 1 June 2023 during a ceremony at Nellis AFB.

+In April 2026, the squadron was awarded a Presidential Unit Citation for its actions between 16 July and 1 August 2021, when it was part of the Personnel Recovery Task Force that evacuated U.S. and Afghan noncombatants following the collapse of the Afghan government.
+Operating from Hamid Karzai International Airport, the task force saved more than 1,900 Americans and Afghans and established a safe evacuation path for more than 12,000 additional Afghan refugees.
+The 66th assisted locating, while tracking American citizens, Afghan refugees, and other country nationals being evacuated aboard C-17s.